-In addition to our Foundation programs, we are proud to support more than 20 programs and initiatives in Seminole County Public Schools that support our “A”-rated school district and have established the school district as a leader in Florida.
+In addition to our Foundation programs, we are proud to fund more than 20 programs and initiatives in Seminole County Public Schools that support our “A”-rated school district and and leadership within the state of Florida.

 These programs include: